-The refund policy for withdrawal or net credit load reduction for all students is as follows.
 All refunds are calculated in calendar days from the class start date.
+The refund policy for withdrawal or net credit load reduction for all students is as follows:

-The refund policy for a one day courses shall be:
+The refund policy for a one day course shall be:

-- \$100% if initiated before the day of class. - No Refund as of the day the class begins.
+- 100% if initiated before the day of class. - No Refund as of the day the class begins.